kyimoemin/elastic-worker/README.md

 #### `func`

-Creates a callable function bound to a worker function.
+Creates a callable wrapper around a worker function.

 ```ts
 const controller = new AbortController();